 - A WARNING: Batteries may vent explosive gases during operation. - ▲ WARNING: There is risk of high current discharge from shorting a battery that can cause fire and explosion.
 Use insulated tools during installation. - A WARNING: Remove all rings, watches, jewelry, or other conductive items before working near the batteries. - ▲ WARNING: Inspect the batteries at least once a year for cracks, leaks, or swelling.
 Follow the scheduled maintenance procedures from the battery manufacturer. - ▲ WARNING: Dispose of the batteries according to local regulations.
-Do not incinerate batteries; there is risk of explosion. - WARNING: A fuse must be installed between the battery and the inverter to protect against shorted cables. - ▲ WARNING: If multiple LFP batteries are connected in parallel, the maximum charger current shall not exceed the maximum rated charge current of a single battery.
-This is to prevent overcharging into one battery if any other battery disconnects during charging.
-Failure to limit the charge current may result in the battery disconnecting due to overcurrent and/or may damage the battery. - WARNING: Only use LFP batteries that utilize a BMS that shuts down the battery due to over-current, high temperature, and cold temperature. - ▲ WARNING: The converter/inverter is intended to recharge batteries.
-The battery that is connected to this product is only suitable if it complies with the given battery standard for that battery type and is provided with a battery management system that will monitor and control the electrical and thermal health of the battery during charging.
-When installing this converter/inverter, the battery is to be verified as in compliance with the applicable battery standard.
+Do not incinerate batteries; there is risk of explosion. - A WARNING: A fuse must be installed between the battery and the inverter to protect against shorted cables.